 Some of our past initiatives have included, Kids in the Kitchen (KITK), which helped kids learn about healthy foods and lifestyles.
 We partnered with the Northern Westchester Hospital and Neighbors Link for KITK and transitioned it to them.
-Backpack Buddies was a project with the Boys and Girls Club of Northern Westchester (BGCNW) where volunteers put together food packs once a month for those families that need assistance.
-This was transitioned to the BGCNW for 2015.
+Backpack Buddies was a project with the Boys and Girls Club of Northern Westchester (BGCNW) where volunteers put together food packs once a month for those families that needed assistance.
+This was transitioned to the BGCNW in 2015.

 Backpack Buddies ~ A JLNW initiative since Spring 2010, Backpack Buddies bridges the gap in services for children enrolled in the Boys & Girls Club of Northern Westchester (BGCNW) after-school programs.
 On a weekly basis throughout the school year, JLNW, in conjunction with the Food Bank for Westchester, provides 110 of the 150 children in the BGCNW after-school programs with non-perishable, easily consumed and vitamin-fortified food to take home on weekends.
 Addressing hunger among children of working families, JLNW funds and runs this program.
-It purchases food, packs bags and monitors inventory provided by the food bank.
+It purchases food, backs bags and monitors inventory provided by the food bank.

 The Mount Kisco Interfaith Food Pantry (MKIFP) is a volunteer, charitable alliance of 12 churches and synagogues dedicated to fighting hunger in the greater Mount Kisco area.
 In 2009, JLNW became the first non-religious community service organization to partner with MKIFP, providing volunteers for pantry shifts.
 MKIFP distributes food twice weekly.
 Most recipients are working families.
 The number of households seeking groceries weekly has increased 37% in 2010.
 Through September 2010, 11,673 individuals have been served.
-That number is expected to grow to16,377 individuals in early 2011.

 Hope’s Door, formerly known as the Northern Westchester Shelter, was founded in part by JLNW in 1989 and renovated by JLNW in 2008.
 The shelter provides a safe haven for victims of domestic violence.
 Since 1989, it has sheltered 3,787 women and children and answered 16,000 crisis calls.